 Branding and email marketing are completely different tools, but can also complement each other effectively.
 We explain why.

-What should you really expect from email marketing as opposed to branding?
+What should you really expect from email marketing away from branding?

 Email marketing is a key tool for advertisers.
 The goal is to generate ROI by promoting products and services, recruiting leads and converting them into customers.